v1kko/daetools/website/index.rst

 -  Numerical simulation of partial differential equations on adaptive unstructured grids using Finite Elements Method.
-   `deal.II`_ library is used for low-level tasks such as mesh loading/processing and the system matrices/arrays assembly. `deal.II`_ structures are then used to generate daetools equations which are solved together with the rest of the model equations.
+   `deal.II`_ library is used for low-level tasks such as mesh loading/processing and assembly of the system stiffness/mass matrices and the system load vector.
+   `deal.II`_ structures are then used to generate daetools equations which are solved together with the rest of the model equations.
 All details about the mesh, basis functions, quadrature rules, refinement etc. are handled by the `deal.II`_ library.
 The advantage of this concept is that the